AntsInMyEy3sJohnson/hazeltest/README.md

 ![Statistics specific to Hazelcast members](./resources/images_for_readme/grafana_system_overview_member_specific_statistics.png)

-Here, the little spikes you can see are hints of terminated and then newly joined Hazelcast members, which are the results of the workings of Hazeltest's aforementioned Chaos Monkey.
+Here, the little spikes you can see are hints of terminated and then newly joined Hazelcast members, which is a result of the actions of the aforementioned Chaos Monkey (the _Member Killer Monkey_, more specifically, but more on that in the relevant section below).

 At the time of this writing, Hazeltest comes with actors to create load on Hazelcast maps and queues (in the form of the aforementioned Map and Queue Runners, respectively), so it makes sense there are dashboards for these two kinds of data structures.
 The _Maps_ dashboard might look like this on your end if your Hazelcast/Hazeltest stack has been running for some time: